MethodsAndPractices/vsteam/.docs/Add-VSTeamProfile.md

 Add-VSTeamProfile -Account http://localtfs:8080/tfs/DefaultCollection -UseWindowsAuthentication
 ```

-On Windows, allows you use to use Windows authentication against a local TFS server.
+On Windows, allows you use to use Windows authentication against a local Azure DevOps server.

 ## PARAMETERS